coreinfrastructure/best-practices-badge/doc/security.md

 HTTPS (specifically the TLS protocol) is used to encrypt all communications between users and the application.
-This protects the confidentiality (and integrity) of all data in motion.
+This protects the confidentiality and integrity of all data in motion, and provides confidence to users that they are contacting the correct server.

 We force the use of HTTPS by setting `config.force_ssl` to `true` in the